2020 AMA Virtual Conference: The Year Ahead

 Follow the Feeling: Building a Culturally-Infectious Brand in a Noisy World

 This highly-engaging session presents lessons from fast-growing companies, and puts them into a back-of-the-napkin simple system — LAVEC — to offer busy marketers, strategists, leaders and entrepreneurs a quick guide to resonating in a noisy world.
+The principles are based research of 1,500 fast-growing companies from the new award-winning business book “Follow the Feeling: Brand Building in a Noisy World.”

 By the end of this course, participants will be able to: